Using AI to Find Medical Information

 • Use a color-coding system to organize information and easily identify which individuals should be asked specific questions.
 Medical questions should go to a doctor or nurse, while social service or billing questions could be best answered by a case manager or social worker.

-Not sure where to start?
-These are some common questions/prompts you can use to begin your conversation and research with an AI Chatbot.
+An AI chatbot prompt is information that you give to an AI chatbot to initiate a conversation.
+It can be a command, question, or statement that guides the chatbot's response.
+These are some common prompts that you can use to begin your conversation and research with an AI Chatbot.

 • Define and explain [medical condition].